Publications of Thomas Colcombet

 Büchi automata and then to Büchi GDA.

-We consider two-player games over graphs and give tight bounds on the memory size
+two-player games over graphs and give tight bounds on the memory size of

 minimal number of memory states of a strategy ensuring a safety condition is